datahaikuninja/competitive-programming/README.md

 # datahaikuninja/competitive-programing

-My journey to competitive programing with rust and AtCoder.
+My journey to competitive programming with Rust and AtCoder.

 ## prerequiste
 1. install rust.